FEAR OF REJECTION

 All of the Above.
 Because biology is involved the answer is likely all of the above plus some.

 There are many manifestations of this fear.
-If it raises to the level of a panic disorder, i.e. a feeling of loss of control, intense fear of passing out, or unable to think straight, then it could be abnormal and professional would be helpful.
+If it raises to the level of a panic disorder, i.e., a feeling of loss of control, intense fear of passing out, or unable to think straight, then it could be abnormal.

 It does not mean you are going crazy.
 It only means you need help learning how to address this fear.
 It is highly treatable.
 Seeking professional help in this matter is similar to seeking help in learning how to swim, or scuba dive, or becoming a pilot.
 It’s what smart people do.